ericrkuo/GameMakerDSL/ExampleInput.md

 create a game
   called MyGame
   of height 50 and length 200
-  reward 50 for each distance
+  reward 50 every 5 units traveled

 /**
  * Feature 1: Levels and nested stages